whisthq/whist/mandelbox-images/README.md

 ## Development

-To contribute to enhancing all the mandelbox images Fractal uses, you should contribute to the base Dockerfile.20 under `/base/`, unless your changes are application-specific, in which case you should contribute to the relevant Dockerfile.20 for the application in question.
+To contribute to enhancing all the mandelbox images Fractal uses, you should contribute to the base Dockerfile under `/base/`, unless your changes are application-specific, in which case you should contribute to the relevant Dockerfile for the application in question.
 We strive to make mandelbox images as lean as possible to optimize for concurrency and reduce the realm of security attacks possible.

 ### Getting Started